iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Keep a short decision note that states how the feature is positioned (e.g., **wellness/informational** vs **medical**), and why.
   - Capture what language and user interface (UI) patterns are allowed vs not allowed (so the interface does not accidentally imply a medical/diagnostic claim):
     - Allowed: “estimate”, “wellness”, “trend”, “informational feedback”
-    - Not allowed (unless you truly have the required classification/approvals/evidence): “diagnosis”, “detects”, “treats”, “clinical risk”, “normal/abnormal”, urgent alerts
+    - Avoid unless you have the required classification/approvals and supporting evidence: “diagnosis”, “detects”, “treats”, “clinical risk”, “normal/abnormal”, urgent alerts
   - Define what changes trigger a mandatory re-assessment before release:
     - new outputs or new thresholds/labels (especially anything like “normal/abnormal”)
     - new alerts, recommendations, or call-to-action that could change user behavior